leeharhar/harzoo/README.md

 # Harzoo

-Harzoo is a small, flexible, and transparent AI Agent framework.
+Harzoo is a small, flexible, and transparent AI Agent Framework.

 Just 1300 lines of Python code, you can read and own it.